therne/errorist/README.md

 })
 ```

-Stacktrace is prettified and calls from non-project source will be filtered by default.
+Stacktrace is prettified, and calls from non-project source will be filtered by default.
 You can customize stacktrace format with options.
 For details, please refer
 [options.go](https://github.com/therne/errorist/blob/master/options.go).